Koshqua/gsr/README.md

-*To start tracking and run app you should write command `gsr run filename.go`.
+1.To start tracking and run app you should write command `gsr run filename.go`.
-*To exit the process, just write `x` to the terminal.
+2.To exit the process, just write `x` to the terminal.

 In closest future i'll make the code more beatiful :)